harisont/covid-19/words/words.md

 <!--This is the "S-shaped" **logistic growth curve.** Starts small, explodes, then slows down again.-->

-Questa è la **curva di crescita logistica** "a forma di S".
+Questa è la **curva di crescita logistica**, "a forma di S".
 Inizia piano, esplode, poi torna a rallentare.

 <!--But, this simulation is *still* wrong.
 We're missing the fact that <icon i></icon> Infectious people eventually stop being infectious, either by 1) recovering, 2) "recovering" with lung damage, or 3) dying.-->